-Collier Meyerson is a Knobler Fellow at Type Media Center.
-She is also a contributor at WIRED Magazine and New York Magazine.
+Collier Meyerson is a Knobler Fellow at Type Media Center and a contributor at WIRED Magazine and New York Magazine.
 She received an Emmy for her work on MSNBC’s All In with Chris Hayes and has won two awards from the National Association of Black Journalists for her writing.
-Her work has appeared in the New Yorker, Glamour, New York Magazine, N+1, the New York Times Magazine, and WIRED among others.
+Her work has also appeared in The New Yorker, Glamour, n+1, and The New York Times Magazine, among others.

 Teaching is a calling for New York’s king of the marketing flier, whose students include the former governor David Paterson.
 But he won’t take just anyone.

 My days have been spent inside mostly.
 But when I’m out for my daily walk, I delight in seeing flowers in the park by my apartment.